Create and manage Fastly resources with the Fastly CLI

 • Set a FASTLY_API_TOKEN environment variable.

-If authentication credentials are defined in multiple places, they are resolved according to the following order of precedence: command-line flags (highest priority), env vars, and config file (lowest).
+If authentication credentials are defined in multiple places, they are resolved according to the following order of precedence: command-line flags (highest priority), environment variables, and config file (lowest).

 For an overview of all available commands, run fastly with no arguments.
 Succinct help about any command or subcommand is available via the --help flag (e.g., fastly service --help).
 For verbose help, use the help command (e.g., fastly help service).